Hewlett Packard HP63917F DC switching power supply |

 This supply has adjustable output voltage (+/- 5% from 14.5 VDC), remote voltage sensing capability, adjustable current limiting, and over-current shutdown capability.

-I was using this as my work bench DC source up until a few months ago.
+I was using this as my work bench DC source up until a couple of years ago.
 It is stable, quiet (electronically ... the cooling fan is somewhat noisy in an otherwise quiet room), efficient, and reliable.
 I never had any trouble with it.

 Kenwood TK-630/830 dual band mobile radio system.